-Tea tree essential oil (Melaleuca alternifolia) is one of the most commonly used essential oils.
-Tea tree is known as an all-purpose antiseptic.
-The fragrance promotes cleansing and purity, according to the Essential Oils Desk Reference.
+Tea tree essential oil (Melaleuca alternifolia) is one of the most commonly used essential oils and is known as an all-purpose antiseptic.
+The fragrance promotes cleansing and purity.

 Plant family: Myrtaceae